aosabook/500lines/data-store/README.rst

 dictionaries to persist tree nodes to disk, but we could very easily use ``msgpack`` and tuples to reduce the size of data on disk (which reduces IO sizes which improves performance).

+The binary tree nodes and algorithms are distinct from the persistence and commit logic, so it should be easy to implement something different, like a B-Tree.

 .. todo:: File locking to serialize writes.
 Currently using portalocker, but